Stratford square logo with solo white S on red.FESTIVAL

 Yes, please, we LOVE story ideas!
 We also love learning about you – things like your hometown, where you went to school, hobbies, side gigs, other projects you’re doing, interests – anything you’re willing to share!

-If you have an idea that would be particularly suitable for social media, please pass those along to the Marketing team members who look after the Festival’s accounts.
+If you have any idea that would be particularly suitable for social media, please pass those along to Allison Gold, the Festival’s social media manager.

 Yes, absolutely!
 Prior to each opening, we will do our best to send out a Dropbox with approved images that you can share.
 Be sure to credit your fellow artists (details will be included in the Dropbox).
 As we are a tiny department, we can be occupied with other pressing items, so don’t hesitate to send us an email prompt if you want images and haven’t seen them yet.